aboukirev/vscode-orgmode/README.md

 # vscode-orgmode
 orgmode implementation for VSCode, along the lines of orgmode for SublimeText.

 Learning VSCode extensions API and Typescript at the same time.
 Basic syntax scopes/highlight works.
 Toggling checkboxes and updating summaries in hierarchical lists works.
-References and external links are coming.
+Jumping through internal references is functional.
+Hitting `Enter` on an external link logs to console and does nothing else.
+Eventually it will start browser with the specified URL (open/start/xdg-open depending on platform) or will try to do something like `Open preview` for Markdown.

 Make sure to `npm install` to pull all the required node modules.
 Open folder in VSCode and hit F5 to get extension running in debug mode.
 Select OrgMode language for the untitled document and start experimenting.